|

 scope, and actually against the law; against the code.

-Keep in mind, if it is not written in the code,
+If something is not written in the code, it

-to include the code needed for printing, then you could never
+to include the code needed to print, then you could never print

 |